10 Binomial Expressions with “or”

 Meaning: a serious situation in which someone may die.

-- Many people in the war-affected area are facing life-or-death situations on a daily basis.
+- Many people in the war-affected area are facing life-or-death situations daily.

 - Getting to college isn’t a life-or-death situation, so stop being nervous!